G10van1/azure-ai-service-speech-language-studio-demo/README.md

 ## Speech to Text

 Quickly test your audio on a speech recognition endpoint without writing any code.
+The audio will be transformed into text.
 You can choose the language of the input audio.

 | Audio                                      | Result                                 | JSON                                    |
 |---------------------------------------------|-----------------------------------------------|-----------------------------------------------|